DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-05-18-adding-study-sites.md

 - button to ‘Add study site’
 - list of study sites the provider has added

-If the provider does not have any study sites, we do not show an empty list, we show the message:
+If the provider does not have any study sites, we do not show an empty list; we show the message:

 >A study site is where trainees do their theoretical training, such as a university campus.
 Add study sites for your organisation and then link one or more of them to a course from the ‘Basic details’ tab on the course page.
 >